Undergraduate Course: Migration, Diaspora, Exile: The Politics of Representation (ELCC08009)

 |Summary||This course introduces students to the issues surrounding the cultural representation of migrants, exiles, and diasporic communities.
 Adopting a comparative, cross-cultural approach and a historical perspective, students will explore the images of migrants and migration in linguistic and visual representations, how stereotypical representations can be affirmed or challenged, and the ways in which migrants take control of their self-representation.
 All texts will be in English or in English translation.

-If the quota for this course is full and you would like to be placed on a reserve list, please email the course secretary.
-If you have not received an offer of a place by Friday of week 1, you should assume that you will not be able to take the course.
+If the quota for this course is full and you will need to follow up with your own secretary as well as the course secretary to see if and when space is available.
+The course does not keep a waitlist.
+If you have not received an offer of a place by Friday of Week 1, you should assume that you will not be able to take the course.

 Students will explore the representation and self-representation of migrants and migration in a variety of media.
 They will gain knowledge and skills enabling them to understand these representations, putting them into cultural and historical perspective.